praskrish/openshift-aws-setup/README.md

 ## SSL

-This playbook can optionally use [letsencrypt](https://letsencrypt.org) to create and install SSL certificates for the master and hawkular metrics (assuming metrics is installed).
+This playbook can optionally use [letsencrypt](https://letsencrypt.org) to create and install SSL certificates for the master and router.
 To use this feature, change the ```use_lets_encrypt``` flag in the variables from false to true.
 Also make sure to set your email address as this is what lets encrypt will use to communicate with you.

 Note that lets encrypt as a rate limit for creating certificates of 20 requests a week.
 To minimize requests to lets encrypt, the playbook will download the certifications locally to where it is running to back them up.
-You can then set ```use_lets_encrypt``` to false and set the various SSL certificate variables to use the cached certificates.
+You can then set ```use_lets_encrypt``` to false and set the various SSL certificate variables to re-use the cached certificates.

 The steps the playbook uses was taken from this [article](https://www.redpill-linpro.com/sysadvent/2017/12/15/letsencrypt-on-openshift.html), well worth reviewing if you want to understand the process.
 The one difference is that the playbook uses certbot in standalone mode rather then HAProxy to generate the certificate.